How to Get Involved

 Think about your commitment level

-Before you start your search, consider how much time want to committee to volunteering.
+Before you start your search, consider how much time you want to commit to volunteering.
 It may be helpful to look at a calendar and consider your daily schedule.
 Be sure to leave time for other things in your life including prior commitments and leisure time.

 You can avoid over-committing yourself to a volunteer opportunity by having a clear idea of how much time you want to spend volunteering.